slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ## On beauty and style

 > *'If cats looked like frogs we'd realize what nasty, cruel little bastards they are.
 Style.
-That's what people remember.' -- Terry Pratchett*
+That’s what people remember.' -- Terry Pratchett*

 > *'Dress shabbily and they remember the dress; dress impeccably and they remember the woman.' -- Coco Chanel*